 Driving from Port Angeles to Hurricane Ridge

 The drive from Port Angeles to the Hurricane Ridge Visitor Centre at the top of the mountain takes roughly 45 minutes.
-It was a windy, uphill drive that gave us spectacular views of snow-capped mountains and huge expanses of forest.
-The trees thinned out as we neared the subalpine mountaintop.
-After rounding the final corner, a huge parking lot with breathtaking, panoramic views of the Olympic Mountain Range greeted us.
+It was a windy, uphill drive that gives you spectacular views of snow-capped mountains and huge expanses of forest.
+The trees thin out as you near the subalpine mountaintop.
+After rounding the final corner, a huge parking lot with breathtaking, panoramic views of the Olympic Mountain Range greets you.

-We decided to not go to the Visitor Center but I wish we had.
-It has maps of the Olympic National Park, exhibits, washrooms, a gift shop, and even a restaurant.
-The second level has in-depth exhibits about the habitats of the area and a short film that’s available upon request.
+The Visitor Center has maps of Olympic National Park, exhibits, washrooms, a gift shop, and even a restaurant.
+The second level has in-depth exhibits about the habitats of the area and a short film that's available upon request.
 The Visitor Center is open daily during the summer and weekends throughout the rest of the year.

-Instead of visiting the Visitor Center, we enjoyed the well-traversed, family-friendly hikes that circumvented the area.
-A single afternoon was all that was needed to enjoy these hikes, which ranged from a half mile to one mile in length.
-The Big Meadow Trail, Cirque Rim Trail, and High Ridge Trail offered spectacular views of the Olympic Mountain Range’s white glaciers and subalpine meadows.
+You’ll also want to enjoy the well-traversed, family-friendly hikes that circumvent the area.
+A single afternoon is all you need to enjoy these hikes, which range from a half mile to one mile in length.
+The Big Meadow Trail, Cirque Rim Trail, and High Ridge Trail offer spectacular views of the Olympic Mountain Range's white glaciers and subalpine meadows.

-The area was abundant with wildlife but we only spotted butterflies and small marmots.
-There were interpretive signs along the way and they taught us about the plant life at Hurricane Ridge.
+The area is abundant with wildlife but you’ll likely only spot butterflies and small marmots, maybe a mountain goat if you’re lucky.
+There are interpretive signs along the way that’ll teach you about the plant life at Hurricane Ridge.

 The Big Meadow and Cirque Rim Trail

 The Big Meadow and Cirque Rim Trails are fully paved, wheelchair accessible trails that meander through beautiful meadows.
 These easy, mostly flat trails are about a ½ mile long each and begin at the Visitor Center.
-As we wandered through the meadows filled with wildflowers and gazed at beautiful subalpine forests, we watched the Strait of Juan de Fuca sparkle 5,000 feet below.
+As you wander through the meadows filled with wildflowers and gaze at beautiful subalpine forests, you’ll see the Strait of Juan de Fuca sparkle 5,000 feet below.

 The High Ridge Trail

 The High Ridge Trail is one mile long and unpaved and is more challenging than the others.
-We wandered through the beautiful meadows and after climbing a steep hill were presented with stunning panoramic views of the Olympic Mountain Range.
+You’ll wander through the beautiful meadows and after climbing a steep hill, you'll be presented with stunning panoramic views of the Olympic Mountain Range.

-As we neared the middle of the loop, we had the option of branching off to Sunrise Point or Klahhane Ridge.
+As you near the middle of the loop, you’ll have the option of branching off to Sunrise Point or Klahhane Ridge.
 The Sunrise Point trail is only a short walk up the ridge and we definitely recommended it.
 To really experience Sunrise Point, hike up there for the sunrise!

-We also hiked Klahhane Ridge trail, but it’s a longer 7.2-mile hike and we don’t recommend it for families with young kids.
-It’s a great hike, but not for the faint of heart.
+You can also hike to Klahhane Ridge via the Hurricane Ridge to Switchback Trail, but it's a longer 7.2-mile hike and we don't recommend it for families with young kids.
+It's a great hike, but not for the faint of heart.